dojo/core/docs/stringExtras.md

 sanitized === '&lt;script&gt;alert(&#39;hi&#39;)&lt;/script&gt;'; // true
 ```

+## `padEnd`

-## `padEnd` - Adds padding to the end of a string to ensure it is a certain length
+Adds padding to the end of a string to ensure it is a certain length.

 ```ts
 import { padEnd } from 'src/string';